Vyral/base-template/_posts/2021-11-01-what-exactly-is-a-cma.md

 Sometimes we agents get a little carried away with our acronyms and assume everyone knows what they are.
 We want to peel back the curtain a little bit and talk about what a CMA is.

 **CMA stands for competitive market analysis.** The goal of a CMA is to establish a range of values for your home.
-We start by pulling all of the information we can find about your home and doing a walk-through to see what condition it is in.&nbsp;
+We start by pulling all of the information we can find about your home and doing a walk-through to see what condition it is in.

 **After that, we come back to the office and look at the other properties in your neighborhood.** We compare your home to home with similar floor plans because those are going to be the ones that the appraiser will base their decision on.
 Here in Anchorage, the most valuable homes are the single-story ranch home, followed by the traditional two-story, then the reverse two-story, and finally the split-entry.